hathitrust/firebird-common/README.md

 a.k.a.
 Outage Notifications

 This is the data for outage notification alert banners.
-We will update the adjacent `alert.json` file when a notification should be deployed site-wide.
+We will update `/alerts/alert.json` when a notification should be deployed site-wide.
 This file will typically be empty, but will include the data (as shown in the exmample below) when a notification is needed.

 ## Alert types